azoth-lang/azoth.language.reference/src/ideas.md

 ### Existential Types

-Existential types should be cleaner that the `forSome` keyword used in Scala.
+Existential types should be cleaner than the `forSome` keyword used in Scala.
 Simple existential types could be handled with something like Java wildcards using the `_`.
 However, in other places that means infer this type.
 The two meanings need to be compatible.
 For more complicated situations, named wildcards `_T` could allow for existential types that are further constrained.
-For example, an list concatenation could be `fn concat(x: List[_T], y: List[_T]) -> List[_T]`.
+For example, a list concatenation could be `fn concat(x: List[_T], y: List[_T]) -> List[_T]`.
 That expresses the relationship between the types.
 However, a change of implementation might require that a variable of that type be declared.
 As such, if there were a short simple way of declaring existential types it